sgspencer2618/deep-learning-options-pricer/README.md

 |:-----------------------------------------------:|:-----------------------------------------------------:|
 | True vs Predicted Price                         | MLP Feature Importance                            |

-### Analysis
+## Analysis

-#### Model Evaluation Tables
+#### Performance on Test Dataset
-Below is a table comparing the predictions of the GRU models with a test data sample, with the $\Delta$-values representing the difference between the model prediction and the true price.
+Below are tables comparing the predictions of the GRU models with a test data sample, with the $\Delta$-values representing the difference between the model prediction and the true price.
+Since the GRU was trained and tested on rolling windows, the metrics below are taken **at random** from only **matching rows** across the test data (non-windowed for MLP, XGB and windowed for GRU). **This may skew analyses for GRU performance against the other models**.

 #### Absolute Error